Canadian Olympic Medal Count

 In 2021, Parrot competed at his first FIS World Championships where he won silver in big air behind McMorris.
 He earned his 14th career X Games medal at Aspen in 2022 when he finished second in the big air.

-So far, in his young pro career, Parrot has made snowboard history three times.
-In 2013 he laid down the first backside triple cork ever seen in an X-Games slopestyle event.
-In 2014, he was the first to land consecutive triple jumps in a slopestyle run at the X-Games.
+Always looking to add new tricks to his repertoire, Parrot has made snowboard history multiple times.
+In 2013, he laid down the first backside triple cork ever seen in an X Games slopestyle event.
+In 2014, he was the first to land consecutive triple jumps in a slopestyle run at the X Games.
 In April 2015, Parrot flawlessly performed what was thought to be impossible at the time, the very first switch quadruple.
 At the 2017 X Games in Aspen he landed the first ever switch quadruple underflip in big air competition.

 A little more about Max

 Getting into the Sport: At age 9 a friend received a snowboard for Christmas and he wanted one of his own… His parents were reluctant, worried that snowboarding was more dangerous than skiing… He spent the next summer mowing almost every lawn in his neighborhood to save up enough money to buy his board in the fall… Only then, was he allowed to polish his snowboarding skills by training at Bromont’s snow park almost every evening after school… Outside Interests: Enjoys wakeboarding, wakesurfing, mountain biking, playing tennis and golf… Travels with a small guitar so he can learn to play the big one he won at the 2016 X Games… Odds and Ends: Nicknamed “Garçon” or “The Kid”… Favourite motto: Wish it, Dream it, Do it…